 The best way to ensure (as far as possible) that the agreement is legally binding is to follow these steps:

-- Have full and frank open disclosure of your property, assets and income with your spouse and to prepare a detailed schedule of these assets which is attached to the agreement
+- Have full and frank open disclosure of your property, assets and income with your spouse and prepare a detailed schedule of these assets, which is attached to the agreement

 - You should both obtain independent legal advice from your own solicitors